What Happens In The Last Stages Of Dementia? Symptoms, Challenges, And Care Needs

 Dementia symptoms generally increase in severity until the end of the affected individual’s life.
 Some interventions may be able to slow the progress of dementia, but they generally cannot reverse or halt it.
 A few rare causes of dementia—such as autoimmune disorders or an excess of cerebrospinal fluid—may be curable.
 However, research suggests that at least 99% of dementia cases are caused by conditions with no known cures.

-Life expectancy for individuals with dementia
+Life expectancy for individuals in the last stages of dementia

 Though dementia is considered a life-limiting condition, estimates vary concerning expected survival time.
 Recent studies suggest that the median time between a patient’s diagnosis and their death is around five years, though this may depend somewhat on how early the signs of the disorder are recognized.
 Some people with this illness may live considerably longer than average; survival for 15-20 years after diagnosis is not unheard of with Alzheimer’s disease.